 Merry Merry, Mommas!

 Have you started putting any presents under the tree yet?
-I haven’t added any, but I need to start moving before my hiding spot spills over!
-I use a tiny closet in our spare bedroom to store used clothing that I sell on Mercari and Poshmark, and during Christmas time it’s also my hiding spot for gifts.
-My girls see me in and out of there all the time with clothing, so they never consider that I have any other goodies hiding in there!
+I haven’t added any, but it’s time to start moving before my hiding spot spills over!
+I use a tiny closet in our spare bedroom to store used clothing that I sell online.
+During Christmas time this becomes one of many secret locations for gifts–my girls see me going back there all the time with new clothes so they never consider what else could be hidden inside…

 The Problem with Putting Gifts Under the Tree

 Putting wrapped gifts under the tree adds that extra touch of beauty and whimsy to your Christmas set up, but it can also bring some negatives with it.
 Especially with younger children in the house.
 Kids love to stack, shake, count, compare, and generally make a mess of the gifts.
 These behaviors can be pretty ugly and spoil some of the magic of the season.

 Are your kids at the age where they start taking inventory of their gifts?
 Pulling them all out from under the tree in search for their names, accidentally poking holes in them and losing bows?
 I spent a ton of time wrapping those babies and arranging them as beautifully under the tree as possible, I don’t want them jumbled all up and torn!

 Maybe it’s time to shake things up.